Examples And a Free Template To Get You Started

 What is their ultimate goal and how will they measure it?

 Are they looking to grow their mail list, get more clients, gain awareness, sell more of their product or change their image?
 Ask how they’ll measure success of the campaign or the piece.
 Is the goal 4,000 subscribers?
 Do they want to increase their sales by 10 percent?
 If you’re only designing a new logo for them, there may not be any measurable results, so ask how the new logo will be used and how it fits into their new business plan.

-Get more details: Do they have a call to action?
+Get more details: Do they have a CTA (Call to action))?
 Are they looking for customers to click through to buy their product, sign up for a course or make a phone call?
 Facebook now has a Call To Action button.
 How can they use that as part of their marketing?

 Doing it right: When designing the marketing campaign for songwriter Sara Lyn Baril, the call to action IS the campaign — and so easily measurable.
 The results are immediate so marketing efforts can be changed, if need be, to get the desired results.

 This is the amount they have available to pay you.
 It also gives you guidelines in which to design.
 You don’t want to design an annual report that they can’t afford to print.
 Nor do you want to spend 20 hours designing a piece when they’ve only budgeted enough for 10.

 Get more details: For instance, make sure they define whether the design budget is separate from the web development piece.
 Does the budget include any copywriting or photography?
 Do they need to have materials printed?
 If so, did they already get costs for that and have budgeted that separately?

 How should approvals and presentation of concepts be handled?

 Ask if they’ll be the main contact person for the entire project and if they’ll have final sign-off on all materials.